rasmole/php-login/README.md

 ## Starting up the application

-To build and run the Docker image, you need to type:
+To build and run the Docker container, you need to type:

 	docker-compose build